 Do not use nails or tacks!
 No way am I putting holes in my painted cabinets.
 We just painted them last Spring.
 Instead, I tried this simple trick.
 TAPE!
 It works!

-You could use command hooks hung upside down, but those are a bit pricey, in my honest opinion.
+In my honest opinion, you could use command hooks hung upside down, but those are a bit pricey.
 Here’s what I do.

 STEP 1: Measure The Ribbon